Obstetrics Fellowship Curriculum 2018-2019

 3. Perform biophysical profile and limited obstetric ultrasound.

-1. Provide initial consultation, ongoing prenatal care, and post-hospital follow-up visits to patients in the perinatal offices of Obstetrix in the Nordstrom Tower suite 750.
+1. Provide initial consultation, ongoing prenatal care, and post-hospital follow-up visits to patients in the perinatal offices of Obstetrix in the Nordstrom Tower Suite 750.
 Visits will be precepted by the obstetric hospitalist.
 Fellows are expected to provide thorough evaluation to 1 to 5 patients each half day.
-Sessions will be Tuesday PM for the A/C fellow and Thursday AM for the B fellow.
+Sessions will be Thursday AM for the Week 2 fellow.

 1. Perform circumcisions using Gomko technique (discuss with Joe if you’d like to incorporate other techniques).